keboola/connection-docs/storage/tables/csv-files.md

 ![Screenshot -- Excel Export - Save File](/storage/tables/excel-export-1.png)

 This will produce a tab-delimited file in UTF-16 encoding, which you can convert in Windows Notepad.
-Simply open the file, and without modifying save it with `UTF-8` encoding (and .csv extension):
+Simply open the file, and without making any modifications, save it with `UTF-8` encoding (and .csv extension):

 {: .image-popup}
 ![Screenshot -- Excel Export - Notepad Convert](/storage/tables/excel-export-2.png)